sharlagelfand/ggkeyboard/README.md

 #> 6 Win      <NA>      alphanumeric     1      6  1.25      1 60%
 ```

-There is also a full keyboard layouts available, via `full`:
+There is also a full keyboard layout available, via `full`:

 ``` r
 ggkeyboard(full)